 Typically, when a policyholder passes away, life insurance policies pay a death benefit in the face amount indicated on the policy.
 A permanent life insurance policy’s face amount can decrease or increase due to several different circumstances.

 For example, the policyholder can decide to pay an additional amount towards the death benefit with dividends or increase the cash value element, such as what is sometimes seen with a universal life insurance policy.
 On the other hand, the face amount can decrease if the policyholder took out a loan or withdrawal.

 If the policyholder has a term life insurance policy, the face amount and the death benefit remain the same.

 Some insurers offer various ways to receive life insurance payouts.
 Understanding the different payment methods will help beneficiaries determine the most suitable option to fit their financial needs.

 Most insurance companies use a lump-sum payment as the default payment option.
 With a lump-sum payment, the beneficiaries receive the full death benefit at once via a check or electronic transfer.

 Beneficiaries can choose an income payment method where they receive payments for a specific amount of time until the death benefit is gone.

 Income for a Lifetime

 For those who want income for a lifetime, beneficiaries can select guaranteed payments.
-Essentially, these payments pay beneficiaries a fixed amount in regular intervals based on the total death benefit and the gender and age of the policyholder when they died.
+Essentially, these payments pay beneficiaries a fixed amount in regular intervals based on the total death benefit, the gender of the policyholder, and their age when they died.

 Income for a Specific Amount of Time